Bobby Witt Jr. Player Props: Royals vs. Dodgers

-Bobby Witt Jr., with a slugging percentage of .361 in his past 10 games -- including one home run -- will be in action for the Kansas City Royals versus the Los Angeles Dodgers, with Bobby Miller on the hill, June 30 at 8:10 PM ET.
+On Saturday, Bobby Witt Jr. (.263 slugging percentage in past 10 games, with zero homers) and the Kansas City Royals play the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
+First pitch is at 7:15 PM ET.

+In his last game, he racked up two hits (going 2-for-5 with an RBI) against the Dodgers.

 Bobby Witt Jr. Game Info & Props vs. the Dodgers